 Courses that are dropped after the add/drop period, but prior to the end of the tenth (10th) week of the trimester, will result in a grade of W. Courses dropped after the tenth (10th) week will result in the grade of WF.

 While every effort is made by the Office of the Director of Academic and Student Affairs to assist a student in planning his or her schedule, it is the student’s responsibility to know course sequence, course requirements, and prerequisites as listed in the Wade College Catalog.

 A student who is enrolled in a college preparation course may not drop such course without approval from the Director of Academic and Student Affairs.

-International students and students receiving financial aid or veteran’s assistance should notify the Office of the Director of Financial Services before dropping any class to learn how it will affect current or future financial aid eligibility.
+International students and students receiving financial aid or veteran’s assistance should notify the Financial Services Department before dropping any class to learn how it will affect current or future financial aid eligibility.